sajadmh/google-sheets-wordle/README.md

 }
 ```

-If both if statements above are true (the checkbox is checked off in column 57), first we will get the Wordle and then compare the guess against it:
+If both if statements above are true (the checkbox is checked true in column 57), first we will get the current Wordle and then compare the user's guess against it:

-`var currentId = getId();` gets the ID in the Settings sheet.
+`var currentId = getId();` gets the ID at the top in the Settings sheet (cell C2).

 `var searchIdRange = settings.getRange("B5:B").getValues();` scans the column of IDs in the Settings sheet.

 The following finds the current game ID in the list of IDs, starting from row 5.

-It will loop through the list of IDs, and once it finds it, will set the `var wordPosition` to the cell where the ID and Wordle answer sit.
+It will loop through the list of IDs, and once it finds it, will set the `var wordPosition` to the cell where the ID and Wordle answer sits.

 For example, if the current game ID is `11`, the for loop will find ID `11` in cell `B15`, setting `wordPosition = B15`.

-With the ID cell position, we will find the `currentWord` by getting the range `B15` and offsetting to the right by one to access cell `C15` to `getDisplayValue()`, which is the Wordle.
+With the ID cell position, we will find the `currentWord` by getting the range `B15` and offsetting to the right by one to access cell `C15` to `getDisplayValue()`, which is the Wordle as a string.

 Then, we will convert the wordle to all lowercase (just in case). `currentWordString` contains the current Wordle answer.